kubernetes/community/CLA.md

 You must also set your [git e-mail](https://help.github.com/articles/setting-your-email-in-git) to match this e-mail address as well.

-If you've already submitted a PR you can correct your user.name and user.email and then use use `git commit --amend --reset-author` and then `git push --force` to correct the PR.
+If you already submitted a PR you can correct your user.name and user.email and then use use `git commit --amend --reset-author` and then `git push --force` to correct the PR.